AnthonySteele/MvcRouteTester/README.md

 ## How

-It relies on [NUnit](http://www.nunit.org/) and [Moq](http://code.google.com/p/moq/).
+MvcRouteTester relies on [NUnit](http://www.nunit.org/) and [Moq](http://code.google.com/p/moq/).
 But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies in the source.

 ## Credits

-It uses the basic ideas and code by [Phil Haack for testing MVC Routes](http://haacked.com/archive/2007/12/16/testing-routes-in-asp.net-mvc.aspx) and by [Filip W for testing API Routes](http://www.strathweb.com/2012/08/testing-routes-in-asp-net-web-api/).
-It puts them together in one convenient package.
+MvcRouteTester uses the basic ideas and code by [Phil Haack for testing MVC Routes](http://haacked.com/archive/2007/12/16/testing-routes-in-asp.net-mvc.aspx) and by [Filip W for testing API Routes](http://www.strathweb.com/2012/08/testing-routes-in-asp-net-web-api/).
 I have told them both about this use of thier code and they are happy to see it here.

 The idea behind writing strongly typed, fluent tests is from [MvcContrib](http://mvccontrib.codeplex.com).
-Initial code from MvcContrib hacked on by Matt Gray and [Daniel Kalotay](https://github.com/kalotay) at [7Digital](http://www.7digital.com/).
+Initial code from MvcContrib hacked on by [Matt Gray](https://github.com/mattgray/) and [Daniel Kalotay](https://github.com/kalotay) at [7Digital](http://www.7digital.com/).

 Put together by Anthony Steele.

 ## Licence